-It is beyond debate that humans have a great capacity to be generous.
-People are polite to strangers, give money to charities, volunteer to help others, and sometimes even risk their lives in heroic acts of selflessness.
+^{© 2017} by The University of Chicago.
+All rights reserved.
+0022-3808/2017/12503-0001\$10.00 ers, and sometimes even risk their lives in heroic acts of selflessness.
 Such apparent altruism was initially attributed to indirect selfishness.1 But when economists removed these incentives in anonymous, one-shot dictator games among unrelated strangers, the initial findings surprised many.
-Subjects often eschewed selfish choices, with many even choosing equal splits (Forsythe et al., 1994; Roth, 1995).
-If giving cannot be explained by indirect selfishness, then perhaps it can be explained by a taste for altruism (Becker, 1974).
-We learned quickly, however, that individuals were concerned not only with final allocations of consumption, but also with the means to that allocation (Andreoni, 1988; Andreoni et al., 2002).
-The implication is that utility depends on the act of giving; that there is some warm-glow from helping others (Andreoni, 1989; Andreoni, 1990).2 But the warm-glow hypothesis provides a direction for research rather than an answer to the puzzle of why people give-the concept of warm-glow is a placeholder for more specific models of individual and social motivations.
+Subjects often eschewed selfish choices, with many even choosing equal splits (Forsythe et al. 1994; Roth 1995).
+If giving cannot be explained by indirect selfishness, then perhaps it can be explained by a taste for altruism (Becker 1974).
+We learned quickly, however, that individuals were concerned not only with final allocations of consumption but also with the means to that allocation (Andreoni 1988; Andreoni, Brown, and Vesterlund 2002).
+The implication is that utility depends on the act of giving: that there is some warm glow from helping others (Andreoni 1989, 1990).2 But the warm glow hypothesis provides a direction for research rather than an answer to the puzzle of why people give: the concept of warm glow is a placeholder for more specific models of individual and social motivations.

 Subsequent laboratory experiments clarified the ways in which people experience utility from the act of giving.
-In particular, social concerns often underlie the warm-glow.
-First, giving tends to increase when social distance is reduced (Roth, 1995; Hoffman et al., 1996; Bohnet and Frey, 1999), when subjects communicate (Xiao and Houser, 2005; Andreoni and Rao, 2011), or when the recipient is identified specifically rather than statistically (Small and Loewenstein, 2003).
-This indicates that warm-glow increases with the vividness of the recipient in the mind of the giver.
+In particular, social concerns often underlie the warm glow.
+First, giving tends to increase when social distance is reduced (Roth 1995; Hoffman, McCabe, and Smith 1996; Bohnet and Frey 1999), when subjects communicate (Xiao and Houser 2005; Andreoni and Rao 2011), or when the recipient is identified specifically rather than statistically (Small and Loewenstein 2003).
+This indicates that warm glow increases with the vividness of the recipient in the mind of the giver.
 This process would be consistent with the idea that individuals wish to maintain self-images as fair or moral people.
 Second, giving is more likely when givers believe their donations will be vivid in the mind of the recipient.
-As the ability of recipients to detect unselfish acts becomes easier, altruistic acts increase sharply (Andreoni and Bernheim, 2009; Ariely et al., 2009), implying that maintaining a positive social-image-where the recipient perceives the giver as generous-is another component of warm-glow.
-Third, when people see a way to avoid an opportunity to be generous, they are sometimes willing to incur a cost to do so, while those who are not given the opportunity to avoid often decide to give.
-For example, in the context of the Dictator Game, many "dictators" choose to pay a portion of their endowment for the right to exit the game (Dana et al., 2006; Lazear et al., 2012; Broberg et al., 2007).
-This avoidance has led some people to wonder whether giving really does increase utility.
-Work by Andreoni and Rao (2011), however, suggests that both giving and avoiding can be consistent with warm glow.
-The authors asked one group of potential givers to participate in a brief written conversation with recipients, and asked another group to simply write the message they would send in this conversation if placed in the role of the recipient.
+As the ability of recipients to detect unselfish acts becomes easier, altruistic acts increase sharply (Andreoni and Bernheim 2009; Ariely, Bracha, and Meier 2009), implying that maintaining a positive social image-where the recipient perceives the giver as generous-is another component of warm glow.
+Third, when people see a way to avoid an opportuperiment.
+Erzo Luttmer provided exceptionally helpful advice along the way.
+We would also like to thank Ned Augenblick, Douglas Bernheim, Rob Boyd, Stefano DellaVigna, Daniel Fessler, Ed Glaeser, David Laibson, Randall Lewis, John List, Stephan Meier, Stephanie Preston, David Reiley, Alison Sanchez, Michael Schwarz, Joan Silk, and Lise Vesterlund for helpful comments and Harvard College (Trachtman) and the National Science Foundation, grant SES-1427355 (Andreoni), for financial support.
+We especially thank the Salvation Army for cooperation in running the experiment.
+This research was conducted under full Institutional Review Board approval.
+Data are provided as supplementary material online.

-1Examples include mutualistic cooperation (Grice, 1957), kin selection (Hamilton, 1964), repeated-game reciprocity (Trivers, 1971) and norm adherence through sanctions (Boyd and Richerson, 1992).
+1 Examples include mutualistic cooperation (Grice 1957), kin selection (Hamilton 1964), repeated-game reciprocity (Trivers 1971), and norm adherence through sanctions (Boyd and Richerson 1992).

-2Many experiments have demonstrated that preferences depend on more than the outcomes of consumption, beginning with Andreoni (1993), up to most recently Crumpler and Grossman (2008) and Luccasen et al. (2012)
+2 Many experiments have demonstrated that preferences depend on more than the outcomes of consumption, beginning with Andreoni (1993), up to most recently Crumpler and Grossman (2008) and Gronberg et al. (2012).